DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 The current DUB package version is `~>3.0.0-beta`.

-The following table shows the correlation between DerelictSDL2 releases (the most recent patch release of each `major.minor` series), its corresponding git branch, GLFW versions, and DerelictUtil versions.
+The following table shows the correlation between DerelictSDL2 releases (the most recent patch release of each `major.minor` series), its corresponding git branch, SDL versions, and DerelictUtil versions.
 The latest release is listed at the top and is the recommended version.
 When using DerelictSDL2 with other Derelict packages, please ensure all of the Derelict packages use the same DerelictUtil `major.minor` series.

 | DerelictSDL2 Version  | git Branch     | SDL  Version | DerelictUtil Version | Supported |
 | --------------------- | ----------     | ------------ | -------------------- | --------- |